Faculty Guide to Disability Services

 - Peer tutors are provided free of charge for individual students in need of further course-content instruction.
 Students interested in this program should visit the the website and fill out the request forms.

 - Various offices on campus sponsor workshops on such topics as time management, study skills, note taking, test taking, math, and writing.
-For more information, visit the SARN website.
+For more information, visit the student academic resources website.